 |Unsubscribed from your bot||-10|

-Knowing when a person is ready to buy should be black or white.
+Knowing when a person is ready to buy should be clear.
 So you need a specific number for your goal.
-Remember, the points you give for each action are up to you to decide.
+The points you give for each action are up to you to decide.

 With ManyChat, you can set conditions after an individual action, or set as a rule for one or multiple flows.